 9. Should the prohibition in Article 5b of Council Regulation 833/2014 also be complied with by branches of EU banks outside the EU?
+Last update: 3 May 2022

 EU sanctions must be complied with by all EU persons - both natural and legal - and therefore by all EU incorporated companies.
 Branches of EU companies outside the EU remain EU persons, and as such are bound by Council Regulation 833/2014, including Article 5b.